 - Any and all pertinent information to the petition

 After the court receives this petition, it must schedule and hold a hearing on the matter within a “reasonable” amount of time.
-Additionally, the felon may be held in custody if they are considered a public threat or if justice demands they be held in custody.
-Reasons for holding the felon in custody must be supported by a preponderance of the evidence.
+Additionally, the felon may be held in custody if they are considered a public threat or if justice demands it.
+A preponderance of the evidence must support reasons for holding the felon in custody.

 Violations of the PRCS Program in California